Keyboard shortcuts

 A function whose return type has an unknown size

-If a function (named or anonymous) is inferred to have a return type that contains an unknown size variable created within the function body, that size variable will be replaced with an existential size.
-In most cases this is not important, but it means that an expression like the following is ill-typed:
+If a function (named or anonymous) is inferred to have a return type that contains an unknown size variable created within the function body, that size variable is replaced with an existential size.
+Usually this is harmless, but it means an expression like the following is ill-typed:

 In-place Updates